OpenTTD/OpenTTD/README.md

 window shows various real-time performance statistics, measuring what parts of the game require the most processing power currently.

-Clicking a line in the lower part of the window (showing 'ms' measurements) opens a graph window, giving detailed readings on each tick simulated by the game.

 A summary of the statistics can also be retrieved from the console with the `fps` command.
 This is especially useful on dedicated servers, where the administrator might want to determine what's limiting performance in a slow game.

+The frame rate is given as two figures, the simulation rate and the graphics frame rate.
+Usually these are identical, as the screen is rendered exactly once per simulated tick, but in the future there might be support for graphics and simulation running at different rates.
+When the game is paused, the simulation rate drops to zero.

+In addition to the simulation rate, a game speed factor is also calculated.
+This is based on the target simulation speed, which is 30 milliseconds per game tick.
+At that speed, the expected frame rate is 33.33 frames/second, and the game speed factor is how close to that target the actual rate is.
+When the game is in fast forward mode, the game speed factor shows how much speed up is achieved.

+The lower part of the window shows timing statistics for individual parts of the game.
+The times shown are short-term and long-term averages of how long it takes to process one tick of game time, all figures are in milliseconds.

+Clicking a line in the lower part of the window opens a graph window, giving detailed readings on each tick simulated by the game.

 The following is an explanation of the different statistics: